Rapha149/VoidTotem/README.md

     - chorus_fruit | diamond | chorus_fruit
 ```

-If you need any help regarding the config, don't hesitate to ask, I tried to explaining it as clearly as possible.
+If you need any help regarding the config, don't hesitate to ask, I tried to explain it as clearly as possible.

 ### Messages